-SOAS staff are based in: Russell Square, Vernon Square, Brunei Gallery, Faber Building and Gordon Square.
+SOAS staff are based in: Russell Square, Brunei Gallery, Faber Building, Gordon Square, 21-22 Russell Square and Paul Webley Wing, Senate House.
 Here you can find out more about the SOAS Buildings and their locations.
 The Brunei Gallery hosts a whole range of different collections and has a Japanese-inspired Roof Garden.

 The Students' Union